RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large Language Model: Method

 \textbf{Retrieval Mechanism} To perform the retrieval, we first leverage a lightweight MLP projector of the same structure as in \cref{eq:projector} to project the heterogeneous video and control signal embedding into the same hybrid embedding $\bm{s} \in \mathbb{R}^{1024}$ through metric learning \cite{hoffer2015deep}.
 In particular, we adopt a triplet loss with Euclidean distance as shown in \cref{eq:tripletmargin}:

-where the positive $(\bm{a},\bm{p})$ and negative pairs $(\bm{n},\bm{p})$ between hybrid embedding $\bm{s}$ are selected based on text similarity (i.e., TF-IDF Score) of driving action and justification in the BDD-X training set as we aim to form the metric space such that the scenarios lead to similar driving actions close together and vice versa.
-This approach addresses the limitations of relying solely on visual similarity, which we have empirically found can result in sub-optimal performance (\cref{sec:ablation}), and also solves the problem of heterogeneous sensor inputs that are hard for similarity comparison.
+\fixM{where $\bm{a}$, $\bm{p}$, $\bm{n}$ defines anchor, positive, and negative data sample, respectively.}{3.7} The positive $(\bm{a},\bm{p})$ and negative pairs $(\bm{n},\bm{p})$ between hybrid embedding $\bm{s}$ are selected \fixM{}{2.7.36} based on text similarity (i.e., TF-IDF Score) \fixM{of the}{} driving action and justification in the BDD-X training set\fixM{.
+We}{2.7.8} aim to form the metric space such that the scenarios lead to similar driving actions close together and vice versa.
+This approach addresses the limitations of relying solely on visual similarity, which we have empirically found can result in sub-optimal performance (\cref{sec:ablation}), and also solves the problem of heterogeneous sensor inputs that are \fixM{difficult}{2.7.37} for similarity comparison.
 We then perform retrieval through an efficient vector similarity search.
-Given a query vector $\bm{s}^{q}$ the cosine similarity between the query vector and each vector in the database is computed as follows:

-Subsequently, we consistently select the two most relevant driving samples based on this similarity score.
+Given a query vector $\bm{s}^{q}$\fixM{, }{2.7.38} the cosine similarity between the query vector and each vector in the database is computed as \fixM{$S_{c}(\bm{s}_{q}, \bm{s}^{(i)}) = \frac{\bm{s}_{q} \cdot \bm{s}^{(i)}}{\|\bm{s}_{q}\| \|\bm{s}^{(i)}\|}$.}{2.7.6} Subsequently, we consistently select the two most relevant driving samples based on this similarity score.
 These samples represent the entire reasoning process, from contextual information to question-answer pairs, as illustrated in \cref{fig:sample}.

-\textbf{Retrieval Augmented In-Context Learning (RA-ICL)} To perform the RA-ICL, we prefix retrieved samples before the current query, facilitating an implicit gradient descent through the meta-optimiser of LLM, as proved in~\cite{dai2022can}.
-This approach is also applicable to MLLM with architecture specified in \cref{sec:architecture}.
+\textbf{Retrieval Augmented In-Context Learning (RA-ICL)} To perform the RA-ICL, we prefix \fixM{these}{2.7.39} retrieved samples before the current query, facilitating an implicit gradient descent through the meta-optimiser of LLM, as proved in~\cite{dai2022can}.
+This approach is also applicable to MLLM\fixM{s, with our MLLM}{2.7.40} architecture specified in \cref{sec:architecture}.
 For a given transformer-based pre-trained MLLM modeling the prefix-conditioned output probability as in \cref{eq:llm}, consider one head of the multi-head attention in a single transformer block as follows: